-In the video, the fat lady holding a chicken is a send-up of the character Divine from the cult John Waters’ film, Pink Flamingos.
-The woman herself is French burlesque star, model, and fat activist Miss Botero, aka Patricia Tourne.
-From his debut album, Ersatz, here’s version 2 of “Les Limites.”
-Watch Julien boogie in the background.
+In the video below, the fat lady holding a chicken is a send-up of the character Divine from the cult John Waters' film, Pink Flamingos.
+The woman herself is French burlesque star, model, and "fat activist" Miss Botero, aka Patricia Tourne.
+From Julien Dore's debut album, Ersatz, here's version 2 of "Les Limites."
+Watch the French singer boogie in the background.

-Version 3 hews closely to the original video by Serge Gainsbourg.
+Version 3 hews closely to the original Serge Gainsbourg video.
 In this one, Julien sings while a bearded guy dances in the background.

-In 2009, Doré scored a number one hit with his duet on Coeur de Pirate’s debut album called Pour un Infidele:
+In 2009, Doré scored a number one hit with Pour un Infidele, a duet with Coeur de Pirate that appears on her debut album:

 Some people liked the lead-off single "Kiss me Forever," but it didn't tickle my fancy.
 I liked this single, "L'Eté Summer," much better.